maniospas/Blombly/docs/basics/io.md

 This is an abstraction over resources like files, directories, and web data obtained with http.
 These are automatically recognized given the provided path.
 Operations applicable to file data include pushing data to resources and iterating through retrieved resource data are summarized here.
+Of those operations, pushing is applicable only to files and overwrites their text contents with the pushed string.

 <details>
   <summary>Operations</summary>